-WebAIM Color Contrast Checker is a great, free online tool that can be used to test the color contrast to see if your site’s color combinations meet web accessibility standards.
+WebAIM Color Contrast Checker is a great, free online tool that is used to test the color contrast on your site.
 This tool allows you to enter the hex colors for your foreground (ie. your highlighted text color) and the background color.
 WebAIM will calculate the contrast ratio between the two colors to see if the color combination meets web accessibility standards.

 Web Content Accessibility Guidelines (WCAG) 2.0 requires a specific contrast ratio for colors to be considered “web accessible”.
 For example, “WCAG 2.0 level AA requires a contrast ratio of 4.5:1 for normal text (14 point and bold or larger) and 3:1 for large text (18 point or larger).
 Level AAA requires a contrast ratio of 7:1 for normal text and 4.5:1 for large text.” (from the WebAIM website).

-A test for color contrast using WebAIM, shows that my chosen color HEX #79aa51 fails on both normal sized text that is used for my body content and links and for the larger sized text that is used for my headers.
+A test for color contrast using WebAIM, shows that my chosen color HEX #79aa51 fails on both normal sized text used for my body content and links and for the larger sized text used for my headers.
 When used against a white background, my chosen green only has a contrast ratio of 2.73:1.

 With the WebAIM Color Contrast Checker tool, you are able to modify your color choices by lightening or darkening the foreground or background colors to find combinations that meet web accessibility standards.
 After shifting my green to a darker, less yellowish green (HEX #46842a), my site now meets the color contrast standards for web accessibility.

-This new darker color changes the overall look of my site but it’s an improvement.
-While I preferred the older green aesthetically, I needed to change my color to make all of my content more accessible and legible for everyone.
+This new darker color changes the look of my site but it’s an improvement.
+While I preferred the older green aesthetically, I needed to change my color to make my content more accessible and legible for everyone.

 For more information about using this tool, visit: WebAIMTags:Accessible Web, Usability, UX Design, Visual Design, Web Design